Raynald Desjardins: Early career

 The Rizzuto family had prior ties to Lebanon.
 In the 1970s, they began trading arms for hashish with the Phalange, a right-wing Lebanese militia fanatically committed to upholding Maronite Christian supremacy in Lebanon.
 The Rizzuto family was one of the group's main suppliers during the Lebanese civil war.
 The hashish was brought by ship from Beirut to the Atlantic coast of Canada, where it was transferred to smaller boats and offloaded in Newfoundland and Nova Scotia.
 From there, it was brought to Montreal by truck.
 Desjardins' smuggling route was intended to avoid dealing with the Irish-Canadian West End Gang who ran the Port of Montreal.
-In 1980, the FBI discovered that the Rizzuto family had been smuggling US-bought M-16 assault rifles and ammunition to Montreal for export to Lebanon.
+In 1980, the FBI discovered that the Rizzuto family had been smuggling U.S.-bought M-16 assault rifles and ammunition to Montreal for export to Lebanon.
 The investigation started after the Rizzuto family hired a band of local criminals to break into a National Guard armory in Boston.
 The burglary itself was unusual, but the smuggling of guns bound for Lebanon from the United States into Canada, was not.

 In 1987, on the advice of a Newfoundland criminal named Michael Hiscock, Desjardins decided that the ghost town of Ireland's Eye, located on a remote island off the coast of Newfoundland would be used for the operation's hand-offs.
 Ireland's Eye was chosen for its natural harbor, the ruins of a town abandoned in the 1960s, and its unused docks.
 The new operation began attracting attention on the Newfoundland mainland when local fishermen noticed mysterious convoys of trucks passing through their remote area at night.
 By this time, it was police estimated that 90% of the hashish in Canada came from Lebanon.

 In December of that year, Desjardins, Rizzuto, and four others were arrested and charged by the Royal Canadian Mounted Police (RCMP) for attempting to smuggle hashish into the country by boat.
 The RCMP alleged that Desjardins oversaw the family's relations with the Phalange and was in charge of the entire Lebanese hashish smuggling operation.
-The case against them was eventually dismissed in 1990 by the Newfoundland Supreme Count after it was discovered that officers of the RCMP had tried to record conversations between the accused and their lawyers during the trial.
+The case against them was eventually dismissed in 1990 by the Supreme Court of Newfoundland after it was discovered that officers of the RCMP had tried to record conversations between the accused and their lawyers during the trial.
 In 1991-1992, Desjardins was the target of another RCMP investigation, Project Bedtime, alleging that he had imported 50 tons of hashish from Libya, which was intercepted at the Port of Montreal following a tip, but no charges were ever brought against him.